 Rachel Ruysch: Nature into Art

 During her lifetime, collectors sought after Rachel Ruysch’s magnificent, deceptively realistic floral still lifes with exotic plants and fruit, butterflies and insects.
-At a time when women’s access to careers as professional artists was severely limited, Ruysch nevertheless became highly successful and widely renowned.
+At a time when society placed limits on women’s access to careers as professional artist, Ruysch nevertheless became highly successful and widely renowned.
 Despite the great success she experienced during her lifetime, the art world has never accorded Ruysch the attention she deserves.
-The Toledo Museum of Art’s exhibition brings together her most important works from European and American public and private collections, including works that have never been exhibited publicly as well as new discoveries.
+The Toledo Museum of Art’s exhibition brings together her most important works from European and American public and private collections, including new discoveries and other works on public exhibition for the first time.

 Anne Loudoun, Lady Henderson of Fordell, 1771, by Angelica Kauffman / Angelika Kauffmann; Angelika Kauffmann Museum Schwarzenberg